 This real-time reporting framework allows FURS to perform automated cross-checks against VAT returns, reducing evasion and facilitating on-the-spot inspections via consumer-facing QR codes.

-The system's design prioritizes integrity: data transmitted in structured XML format includes taxpayer details, items sold, amounts, and timestamps, receiving FURS validation in seconds.
+The system's design prioritises integrity: data transmitted in structured XML format includes taxpayer details, items sold, amounts, and timestamps, receiving FURS validation in seconds.
 Unlike periodic declarations, this continuous flow provides authorities with a live ledger of economic activity, particularly vital in Slovenia's tourism-driven economy where seasonal cash flows dominate.

 Enacted in 2015 and refined through amendments, the ZDPR establishes fiscalization as a cornerstone of Slovenia's tax compliance, mandating real-time electronic clearance for B2C receipts.